-Since 2004 there has been a continuing improvement in the quality of their coffee so that they can access the high quality coffee market.
+Since 2004 there has been a continuous improvement in the quality of their coffee so that they can access the high-quality coffee market.

 Typically in a crop year, there are 94.6 tons of certified organic parchment coffee in 345 hectares, with an average yield of roughly 245 kg per hectare.
 This is a very low yield, as the national average yield is of approximately 700 kg of parchment coffee per hectare.
 Of the 128 producers, 53 are women (or roughly 41%).